Mitroshin/KotlinInAction/README.md

             Let's use integer ranges to play the Fizz-Buzz game.
 Players take turns counting incrementally, replacing any number divisible by three with the word "fizz" and any number divisible by five with the word "buzz".
-If a number ia a multiple of both three and five, you say "FizzBuzz".
+If a number is a multiple of both three and five, you say "FizzBuzz".

             -> example11.range1